smlnj/prettyprint/README.md

 - _indented_ formats, another format _modifier_.
   Indentation affects the complete content of a format.
-  Indentation is conditional: it is activated for an indented format if and only if the format begins on a fresh line (immediately following that line's indentation).
+  Indentation is conditional: it is activated if and only if the indented format begins on a fresh line (immediately following that line's indentation).

 - styles (format modifier).